umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 - Related Links
 - Member Picker

 Have you already upgraded to 7.6.2 and fixed queries for those three Data Types?
-Then you have to that again in version 7.6.3.
+Then you have to do that again in version 7.6.3.

 Follow the **[upgrade guide for Umbraco 7](minor-upgrades-for-umbraco-7.md)** to complete the upgrade.